dafediegogean/ecommerce-product-service/README.md

 > **ecommerce-product-service**

-Microservice responsible for providing a list or individual manufacturer.
+Microservice responsible for providing a list or individual product.

 ## Installation